ThePhD/ThePhD.github.io/_posts/2025-12-30-The Cost of a Closure II.markdown

 # Experimental Setup

 The only thing that changed from the last time we did this was to use 150 repetitions of the whole 100,000+ sample iterations benchmarks rather than just 50 or 100 repetitions.
-You can find the full, detailed explanation p[at the bottom of this article](#methodology).
+You can find the full, detailed explanation [at the bottom of this article](#methodology).

 # Plain C - New Categories